RkDk/twidr/README.md

 # twidr

 An (incomplete) twitter clone, written with React and node.js, with Postgres as the DB and redis as the caching solution.
+Has some bash/node.js scripts for bootstrapping.

 ### Main dashboard
 ![Screenshot 1](/screenshots/screen1.png)